 Almost half of new decks now use composite or plastic decking and the number continues to grow.
 The driving force is the promise of a wood-like appearance with minimal maintenance.
 How well each product lives up to this promise varies.
 There have been a few notable failures – composite products that rotted, for example, and were taken off the market.
 But, for the most part, these products perform well and require only a periodic cleaning to look, at-a-glance, like real wood decking.
+But don’t expect miracles.
+To some extent, all products will fade over time, and surfaces will scratch and stain from normal use.

 In general, composite decking materials are dimensionally stable, resistant to the elements, and can be worked and installed more or less like wood decking.
 Special screws designed for composite decking leave a clean hole without dimpling around the screw head.
 Most solid products cannot exceed 16-inch on-center framing, and they feel a little bouncy underfoot due to the material’s greater flexibility (low modulus of elasticity) compared to wood.